 As of today, Early Check continues to enroll and screen babies for the Early Check panel of rare health problems.
 If our study is disrupted by the novel Coronavirus COVID-19 outbreak we will contact parents of enrolled infants by email.

 Early Check is a research study that checks for a small number of rare but serious health problems in newborns.
 We call this the Early Check Panel.
-It currently includes fragile X syndrome, spinal muscular atrophy (SMA), and muscular dystrophy.
+It currently includes fragile X syndrome and muscular dystrophy.

 The screening tests are free.